PankratzLab/Genvisis-Docs/RunTheGenvisisWorkflow/run-marker-blast-annotation-illumina.md

 ## Run Marker BLAST Annotation

-BLAST (Basic Local Alignment Search Tool) determines if markers are useful by aligning the probe sequences to the genome.
+[BLAST (Basic Local Alignment Search Tool)](https://blast.ncbi.nlm.nih.gov/Blast.cgi) determines if markers are useful by aligning the probe sequences to the genome.
 A marker is not useful if it aligns to multiple locations on a genome.

-BLAST will run on the marker positions in markerPositions.txt.
+BLAST will run on the marker positions in [markerPositions.txt](../#/documentation/RunTheGenvisisWorkflow--create-marker-positions-illumina).

 #### 1: Parse Sample Files step [parse-samples] must have been run already or must be selected
 This step uses the sampRAF files that were created in the Parse Sample Files step.

 #### 2: Word size (length of the smallest continuous match reported)
+[1-100, default 40]
-[1-100, default 40; number of base pairs?; talk to John Lane] Smaller word size-->more time to run
+Smaller word size-->more time to run
 Markers are 50 bp in length
-Checking is subunits of the marker have matches in the sample genome?
+Checks if subunits of the marker have matches in the sample genome?

 #### 3: Full path to an Illumina manifest file (e.g., HumanExome-12-v1-o-B.csv)
 You must provide a manifest with probe sequences.